-To be numbered as the chronically ill often can mean a transition into frustration.
-We can not do what we want, we are ‘trapped’ by a disease we never asked for, and held hostage by our minds and bodies.
-It seems, from the management of our symptoms, we have little time to do anything else.
+To be numbered as the one of chronically ill often can mean awful frustration.
+We can’t do what we want, we are ‘trapped’ by a disease we never asked for, and we’re held hostage by our minds and bodies.
 We once had a job– a career… and our time was occupied by that.
-We were accustomed to something, anything more than a chronic illness.
-What do I do now?
+We were accustomed to something, anything more than being very sick.

-I once was a pastor of a small church here in Homer, Alaska.
-I also taught Gospels for several years at the Alaska Bible Institute.
-I loved both very much.
+I once was a pastor of a small church.
+I also taught Gospels for several years in a local Bible Institute.
+I loved ministry very much.
 They defined my identity and gave me purpose.
-I loved helping people and teaching the Word.
-I strived to be faithful in the ministry.
-My wife and two children were very helpful and all of these things led me to think they would always be there.
+I enjoyed helping people and teaching the Word.
+I endeavored to be faithful in the ministry.

-With the sudden onset of a brain tumor, followed up by a diagnosis of Bipolar disorder (BP), my life exploded.
+With the sudden onset of a brain tumor, followed up by a diagnosis of Bipolar disorder (BP), my life more or less exploded.
 I knew I had to step out of the ministry.
 I simply could not function.
 It was a hard thing to leave it behind.
+(I still miss it).

-My depression grew more profound with the stillborn death of our third child just 3 days before her delivery, Elizabeth Grace Lowe.
-Things suddenly ground to a stand still as we tried to process what what has happening to us.
+My depression grew even more profound with the stillborn death of our third child just 3 days before her delivery, Things suddenly ground to a stand still as my wife and I tried to process all of this.
 I guess I just couldn’t understand and more or less just shut down.
+I was angry at God.
 I spent months in bed, unable to function.
 A profound sadness settled on me.

-Some people were jewels.
+Some people were true jewels.
 Others were mean and uncaring.
 (I had to learn to take the good with the bad.)
-I suppose I should have been more forthcoming, but things were so tangled up inside I couldn’t verbalize a thing.
+I suppose I should have understood, but things were so tangled up inside me that I couldn’t verbalize a thing.

-The post-op surgery was an ordeal, as I had to learn many things all over again.
-A few years later I ended up on disability; I was unable to work, and no one would hire me.
-My symptoms were so unpredictable, and things were just too erratic.
-The BP was giving me it’s customary depression, as well as an alternately solid dose of paranoia and fear.
-On that day my issues fell apart on me.
-I’ve learned that meds can help but cannot fix the problems.
+The post-op surgery following the tumor was an ordeal, as I had to learn many things all over again.
+A few years later I ended up on disability; I was unable to work, and my symptoms were so unpredictable.
+The BP was giving me it’s customary depression, and a solid dose of paranoia and fear.
+I learned that meds can help, but they can’t fix the problem.

 Sometimes, like Miriam, we are quarantined by the Lord for His purposes.
-The isolation is worse than the pain.
-We wonder why this is happening, and we hearing lies about our worthiness or God’s goodness.
+The isolation seems worse than the pain.
+We wonder why this is happening, and we hear lies about our worthiness or God’s goodness.
 Our value to others seem to be scuttled by our illness.
-We often feel cursed, forgotten, crippled by God or even worse.
+We can feel cursed, forgotten, crippled by God or even worse.
 (Maybe even irrevocably lost.)
-Satan has his day to snare unsteady souls at the altar.
-(I just shivered when I re-read the proceeding sentence.)
+Satan often snares unsteady souls.

 I admit I have been slow to learn this– God brings good things out of the dark.
-I’m embarrassed by my personal lack of acquiring this truth.
-Now that I’ve learned this I want His words to reflect the truth.
+I’m embarrassed by my personal lack of acquiring all of this.
+Now I’m starting to learn finally, and I want His words to reflect these truths.